 - Success criteria

-Real PE is delivered on three days and on the remaining two days classes have a Traditional games day and Fitness Friday.
-This gives an opportunity to apply learnt PE skills within a real games contexts such as netball, football.
-Hockey, athletics.
+Real PE is delivered on three days and on the remaining two days classes have a Traditional Sport day and Fitness Friday.
+This gives an opportunity to apply learnt PE skills within a real games context such as Netball, Football, Hockey, Athletics.

-Traditional games are delivered using the PE Planning resource to ensure structure, sequence and progression between and within year groups.
+Traditional sports are delivered using the PE Planning resource to ensure structure, sequence and progression between and within year groups.